flashlin/Samples/torch-qa/fine-tune/data-user/LiveDealerBaccarat-llm.md

 Question: What is the payout for a 4 points difference in Live Dealer Baccarat's Player or Banker Dragon Bonus?
 Answer: The payout is 1:1

-Question: For all specific game rules related to Live Dealer Baccarat's Dragon Bonus, where can I find more information?
-Answer: For any specific game rules please refer to in game help page.
 ----------
 Question: What is Fortune Six in Live Dealer Baccarat?
 Answer: Fortune Six is one of the side bet in Live Baccarat.
 The bet will be paid if the Banker hand wins with a total of six.
 It pays 20 to 1 if the Banker hand wins with a total of six and it composed of three cards, and 12 to 1 if composed of two cards.